pingidentity/pingidentity-devops-getting-started/docs/containerAnatomy.md

-# Anatomy of a Server Profile
+# Anatomy of a Ping Container

 Any configuration that is deployed with a pingidentity container can be considered a 'profile'.
 A profile typically looks like a set of files.
 These files can be built into the image, mounted in to the image, or pulled at startup(recommend).